LTUC/amman-dotnet-401d2/_SCRATCH/entity-framework.md

 All this means that you haven't registered the DB Context yet...so let's do that...

 1. Register the DBContext in Startup

    ```csharp
    services.AddDbContext<EnrollmentDbContext>(options =>
      options.UseSqlServer(Configuration.GetConnectionString("DefaultConnection"))
    );
    ```

-1. Add the connectionstring logic into the appsettings.json file
+1. Add the `ConnectionStrings` value into the `appsettings.json` file

 During the registration of your DBContext, you will have to set you app up for Dependency Injection, meaning you need to add a constructor to the startup file and bring in `IConfiguration`.
 You can explain to them at a high level what this is doing (The service provider is bringing in the default configurations into the app), but we will talk more about it on Day 16 with DI.